 of our codebase.
 Note that you cannot compare POV-Ray 3.6 and 3.7 benchmark results

 due to improvements in version 3.7.
 The benchmark results can only be compared if you are using the

 exact same version of POV-Ray and the benchmark on all systems you are testing.

 If you are using the Windows version, please note that there is a built-in benchmark command to be

 found in the POV-Ray for Windows Render Menu.
-If you are using the 3.6 Macintosh version, you will
+You may also use the /BENCHMARK command-line option